GM promises more electric vehicles, paid for by SUVs

 “We will continue to make sure our internal combustion engines will get more and more efficient,” Reuss said.

+GM shares were up more than 4 percent in midday New York trading on positive comments from Rod Lache, auto analyst at Deutsche Bank.

-Automakers, including electric vehicle market leader Tesla Inc (TSLA.O), lose money on electric cars because battery costs are still higher than comparable internal combustion engines.
+Automakers, including electric vehicle market leader Tesla Inc, lose money on electric cars because battery costs are still higher than comparable internal combustion engines.

-GM funds its forays into new technology using cash generated by old-technology vehicles popular with its core customer base in the U.S. heartland.
-In comparison, Tesla has burned through an estimated $10 billion in cash and has yet to show a full-year profit.
+GM funds its forays into new technology using a river of cash generated by old-technology vehicles popular with its core customer base in the United States heartland.
+In comparison, Tesla has burned through an estimated $10 billion in cash and has yet to show a full year profit.

 GM has previously announced plans to make some of its future electric vehicles capable of driving themselves in robot taxi fleets.
 The company offered sneak peeks of three electric vehicle prototypes: a Buick brand sport utility vehicle, a sporty Cadillac wagon and a futuristic pod car wearing a Bolt badge.

 The company plans to offer a fuel cell vehicle to retail customers within five years, it said.
-Toyota Motor Corp (7203.T), Honda Motor Co (7267.T) and Hyundai Motor Co (005380.KS) already are marketing fuel cell vehicles in low volume.
+Toyota Motor Corp , Honda Motor Co and Hyundai Motor Co already are marketing fuel cell vehicles in low volume.

 China has set goals for electric and plug-in hybrid cars to make up at least a fifth of auto sales by 2025.
 Some of the electric vehicles GM will offer in China are among the 20 Reuss promised by 2023.